 Money, costs and communication

 Spain, like virtually every other country in Western Europe, uses the euro, whose familiarity with most travelers makes ascertaining the relative cost of things in the country relatively easy.
 As far as what that relative cost is?
 Well, Spain is cheaper than more popular destinations like France, Italy and the UK, but more expensive than Portugal, the Balkans and certainly anywhere farther east in Europe than that.
-A good rule of thumb is that most travelers can expect to spend no less than 100 USD/EUR per person, per day in Spain.
+A good rule of thumb is that most travelers can expect to spend no less than 100 USD/EUR per person, per day during a Spain 2 week itinerary.

 As far as communication, there are two ways to look at this.
 In a literal sense, everyone in Spain can speak Castillian Spanish, in spite of the ubiquity of local languages like Catalan and Basque.
 Being able to speak (or at least understand) Spanish will make your trip a great deal easier, even though I’d say Spanish people generally speak good English.
 In a figurative sense, Spain has reasonably fast wireless and mobile internet, even if I noticed a lot of dead spots when I was last there.